The Bankrate promise

 BPMI vs. LPMI

-The names can be misleading here.
-With both borrower-paid mortgage insurance and lender-paid mortgage insurance, you cover the cost.
-The difference is just in how you pay it.
+But in a sense, the names can be misleading: With both borrower-paid mortgage insurance and lender-paid mortgage insurance, you cover the cost.
+The difference is just in how you pay it: either as a separate fee or baked into your interest rate.

 Alternatives to LPMI